RoMeLaUCLA/ros2-vicon-receiver/README.md

 ### Building the package

-:warning: Do not forget to source the ROS2 workspace: `source /opt/ros/dashing/setup.bash`
+:warning: Do not forget to source the ROS2 workspace: `source /opt/ros/dashing/setup.bash` or `source /opt/ros/foxy/setup.bash`

-Enter the project folder and build the executable
+Build the executable
 ```
-$ cd vicon_receiver
 $ colcon build --symlink-install
 ```